Macrometacorp/docs/docs/search-views/fulltext-search/search-examples/faceted-search-example.md

 The result is `3` records.

-Alternatively, we can expand the script to include alternative strings:
+Alternatively, you can expand the script to include alternative strings:

 ```sql
 Let alternatives = ["Very good", "Very Good", "very good"]